-Moreover, automatic healthcare reports will ensure you never miss a data update.
-Ultimately, all these measures empower your staff to deliver excellent patient care.
+Additionally, automated healthcare reports ensure you never miss a data update.
+Together, these measures empower staff to deliver exceptional patient care.

-Furthermore, dashboards were a critical tool for healthcare professionals during the pandemic.
+A great example of healthcare dashboards in action came during the pandemic.
 The German hospital chain Asklepios’ CIO, Henning Schneider, oversaw the development of a dashboard for its 65 facilities.

 The dashboard offered an overview of patients who required intensive care units (ICU), ventilators, and cardiac support, as well as the availability of beds and ventilators.